dd86k/ddcpuid/README.md

 # ddcpuid, CPUID tool

-ddcpuid is a x86 processor information tool.
+ddcpuid is a x86 processor information tool and library.

 ```shell
 $ ddcpuid # Summary is the default mode